 For balance and stability, hold on to the back of a chair.

-This posture will help prepare you for Dancer Pose.
-Hold onto the wall and grab one foot, with your knee facing downward to target stretching the front of your thigh (quadriceps).
+Stand facing the wall and rest one hand it wall and grab the opposite foot with your free hand.
+Your knee should face downward to stretch the front of your thigh (quadriceps).
 If you cannot reach your foot, use a strap to extend your reach.
-Stay several breaths, then repeat on the other side.Section divider

 Preparatory and counter poses

 When preparing your body for Natarajasana, you want to challenge it in the same exact fashion.
 Include poses that move your body in the same shape as Dancer Pose demands, deconstructing it body part by body part.
 Focus especially on poses that stretch your quadriceps, front of your hips (hip flexors), and shoulders.

 Natarajasana presents the challenges of combining a backbend with a one-legged balancing pose.
 Understanding these two elements provide a starting point for achieving this advanced posture.
 Deconstruct the pose into its component parts to separate out certain difficult aspects: distinguish the backbending from the balancing.
 Become proficient at each of these, and then combine them.

 Begin with the backbending component.
 The ability to deeply extend your hip and leg is a prerequisite to Natarajasana.
 Accordingly, stretch the psoas and its synergists, the pectineus, adductors longus and brevis, and sartorius in other poses first, then apply this to backbending poses, such as Urdhva Dhanurasana (Wheel Pose) and Ustrasana (Camel Pose).